Mioke/mioke.github.io/_posts/2021-11-12-The-some-in-Swift.md

 ---
-title: The "some" in Swift
+title: The some in Swift
 author: Klein
 date: 2021-11-12 15:20:00 +0800
 categories: [Tech, Swift]